 Whether running Microsoft SQL Server, SharePoint, Exchange, or custom .NET applications, customers can rely on the reliable, secure global infrastructure of Amazon Web Services to easily run any Microsoft Windows Server applications in the cloud.
 Without the cost and complexity of purchasing servers or managing data centers, you have more resources to focus on your solution providing value to your customers.

-AWS provides pre-configured machine images (AMIs), which enable customers to start running fully supported Windows Server virtual machine instances in minutes.
+AWS provides pre-configured machine images (AMIs), which enable customers to start running Windows Server virtual machine instances in minutes.
 You have a choice of many versions of the software, with or without SQL Server.
 By using one of our AMIs, the Microsoft software licensing is handled by AWS and included in the monthly bill.
 For other licensing options, and details about how to run other Microsoft software on AWS, please see our Microsoft License Mobility page.

 This new Quick Start reference deployment automates the implementation of Microsoft Exchange Server 2013 in a highly available architecture on the AWS cloud.
 You can use this Quick Start as a baseline for your own implementations.

 The Quick Start includes automated AWS CloudFormation templates that build the minimal infrastructure required to run Microsoft Exchange Server 2013 on AWS with high availability for a small deployment supporting 250 mailboxes, following AWS best practices.
 Guidance for additional deployment scenarios aligned with the Microsoft preferred architecture for Exchange Server, supporting 250, 2,500, and 10,000 mailboxes, is also provided.
 Download the deployment guide for details.

 You can get started quickly with Windows Server virtual machine images, as well as many other publicly available, pre-configured virtual machines images that are pre-bundled with Microsoft products.